D-Amino acid: Biosynthesis

 At least two enzyme families convert L-amino acids to D-amino acids.
-Amino-acid racemase, a PLP-dependent enzyme, racemizes amino acids via the formation of the alpha-iminoacids, where the stereogenic center is lost.
+Amino-acid racemase, a PLP-dependent enzyme, racemizes amino acids via the formation of the α-iminoacids, where the stereogenic center is lost.
 L-amino-acid oxidases convert L-amino acids to the α-ketoacids, which are susceptible to reductive amination.
 Some amino acids are prone to racemization, one example being lysine, which racemizes via formation of pipecolic acid.

 In peptides, L-amino acid residues slowly racemize, resulting in the formation of some D-amino acid residues.
 Racemization occurs via deprotonation of the methyne that is alpha to the amido group.
 Rates increase with pH.

 Many D-amino acids found in higher organisms are derived from microbial sources.
 The D-alanine in peptidoglycans that comprise bacterial cell walls helps its host resist attack by proteolytic enzymes.
 Several antibiotics, e.g. bacitracin, contain D-amino acid residues.